MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 **Fig.1:** Sales Dashboard

  In general, revenue and total order number inscreased through the year, in 2018 revenue each moth increased double compare with 2017.
-Notiblely, sales increase in end of the year 2017 in Nov, Dec and also Jan.
+Notiblely, sales increase in end of the year 2017 in Nov, Dec .
 Peak season in these months
 ![z6614621357829_72b2a9c92a203176ad3308c9b5c8fffb](https://github.com/user-attachments/assets/b1cabbe6-ac3f-466e-b249-523fa8925e7e)
 **Fig.2:** Revenue and orders